azuredevcollege/trainingdays/day2/challenges/challenge-0.md

 }
 ```

-If you have multiple subscriptions, make sure your are working with the correct one!
+If you have multiple subscriptions, make sure you are working with the correct one!

 ```shell
 $ az account show